mmhk30313/info-management-of-xpeed-studio/README.md

 ## Instructions:
 Unzip the given project in your local machine’s xampp or wamp’s htdocs or www folder.
-- Put a index.php file with some texts in there
+- See a list.php file with some texts in there
-- The bellow code  should be in .php file
+- The bellow code  should be in all .php files
 #### header('Access-Control-Allow-Headers: Origin, X-Requested-With, Content-Type, Accept');
+#####   Otherwise we can't use post method for api request
 - Now test the following url - http://localhost/api/list.php if it is working then the project is working fine

 ### Useful articles: